We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best for: Casual sneakers that can be dressed up or down

-Other considerations: Reviews say they can be uncomfortable until broken in.
+Drawbacks: Reviews say they can be uncomfortable until broken in.

-The sole in everlane’s Tread sneakers is 94.2% free from virgin plastic, compared to most sneaker soles which is made entirely from plastic.
+The sole in Everlane’s Tread sneakers is 94.2% free from virgin plastic, compared to most sneaker soles which is made entirely from plastic.
 They use recycled and natural rubber that would otherwise go to the landfill, cutting emissions by 54%.

 It’s worth nothing that Everlane’s shoes use real leather, so if you’re looking for a vegan shoe, these aren’t for you.
 On the bright side, the leather is sourced from a Gold Certified tannery, with a 46% lower carbon footprint than most leather tanneries.